 As you can see, the Runbox message editor has some useful features, including an HTML Editor and support for Templates and Signatures.

 Runbox offers a basic Contacts system, which you can see here.

 It is nothing fancy but covers the basics, including importing and exporting your contacts.

 As you may have noticed earlier, Runbox doesn’t have a built-in Calendar right now.
-However, this is one feature that looks definite for Version 7, so if you can wait a bit for this feature, Runbox will be providing it in a while.
+However, this is one feature that should come out with Version 7.

-As the name implies, this is an area to store any files you want access to through the Runbox interface.
+As the name implies, this is an area in which you can store any files you want access to through the Runbox interface.

-With 200 MB of File storage in the trial version and Gigabytes available in paid versions, this could be a great resource, as long as you don’t mind that the files you store here are not encrypted.
+Size of the file storage varies greatly depending on your price plan.
+It ranges from 200 MB in Micro price plan up to 25 GB in Max 250 price plan.
+This could be a great resource, as long as you don’t mind that the files you store here are not encrypted.

 The last major link in the Runbox window menu is Manager.
 Let’s talk about this now, since it is all about email-related capabilities.

-Although it isn’t obvious at first, Runbox does support importing emails from external accounts such as Gmail or Outlook.com (the mail service formerly known as Hotmail).
+Although it isn’t obvious at first, Runbox does support importing emails from external accounts such as Gmail or Outlook.com.
 Click the Retrieve link in Manager to import messages using either the IMAP or POP protocols.